Gerson Gusmão

-Gerson Luiz Gusmão (born 8 May 1974) is a Brazilian professional football manager and former player who played as a left back.
+Gerson Luiz Gusmão (born 8 May 1974) is a Brazilian professional football coach and former player who played as a left back.
+He is the current head coach of Nacional-AM.

 Career

 Born in Novo Hamburgo, Rio Grande do Sul, Gusmão played as a left back during his career.
 Known as Gerson during his playing days, he represented Pelotas, Blumenau, Novo Hamburgo (three stints), Esporte Clube Palmeirense, Santa Cruz-RS, Glória, Associação Esportiva Sapiranga, São Gabriel and Brasil de Pelotas.

 In 2007, one year after retiring, Gusmão returned to Novo Hamburgo and was appointed manager of the under-17 squad.
 He worked with the under-19s in 2009, being later appointed Paulo Turra's assistant at the main squad; after the manager's dismissal, he acted as an interim.

 Gusmão left Noia in 2011, and worked as Itamar Schülle's assistant at Chapecoense and Santo André before returning to the club in 2013.
 In 2014, he again followed Schülle at Caxias.

 In 2015, Gusmão was also working as Schülle's assistant at Operário Ferroviário.
 On 20 November of that year, he was appointed manager of Novo Hamburgo for the upcoming season.

 On 23 March 2016, Gusmão was named manager of Operário Ferroviário.
 Despite suffering relegation in the year's Campeonato Paranaense, he went on to win the Taça FPF later in the season, and also managed to achieve two consecutive promotions, both as champions.

 On 20 October 2020, after more than four years in charge, Gusmão was sacked by Operário.
 He took over Botafogo-PB on 3 April 2021, before opting to leave the club to manage Remo on 21 June 2022.

+Gusmão was sacked by Remo on 16 August 2022, as the club missed out qualification in the 2022 Série C. On 18 April 2023, he was named in charge of Floresta also in the third division.

+On 20 June 2023, Floresta announced the departure of Gusmão, with the club announcing his appointment at Caxias.
+He was led the latter to promotion in the 2023 Série D, but was sacked on 16 February 2024.

+On 8 March 2024, Gusmão was appointed head coach of fellow third division side Confiança, but left by mutual consent on 17 June.